 Leases - NEP determines if an arrangement is a lease at inception.
-NEP recognizes a right-of-use (ROU) asset and a lease liability for operating leases by recognizing and measuring leases at the commencement date based on the present value of lease payments over the lease term.
-NEP has elected not to apply the recognition requirements to short-term leases and not to separate nonlease components from associated lease components for substantially all classes of underlying assets.
-ROU assets are included primarily in noncurrent other assets and lease liabilities are included in current and noncurrent other liabilities on NEP's consolidated balance sheets.
-Operating lease expense is included in O&M expense in NEP's consolidated statements of income (loss).
+NEP recognizes a right-of-use (ROU) asset and a lease liability for operating and finance leases by recognizing and measuring leases at the commencement date based on the present value of lease payments over the lease term.
+For sales-type leases, the book value of the leased asset is removed from the balance sheet and a net investment in sales-type lease is recognized based on fixed payments under the contract and the residual value of the asset being leased.
+NEP has elected not to apply the recognition requirements to short-term leases and not to separate nonlease components from associated lease components for substantially all classes of underlying assets except for purchase power agreements.
+ROU assets are included primarily in noncurrent other assets, lease liabilities are included in current and noncurrent other liabilities and net investments in sales-type leases are included in current and noncurrent other assets on NEP's consolidated balance sheets.
+Operating lease expense is included in O&M expense, interest and amortization expense associated with finance leases are included in interest expense and depreciation and amortization expense, respectively, and interest income associated with sales-type leases is included in operating revenues in NEP's consolidated statements of income (loss).
 See Note 11.

-Reference Rate Reform - In March 2020, the Financial Accounting Standards Board (FASB) issued an accounting standards update which provides certain options to apply GAAP guidance on contract modifications and hedge accounting as companies transition from the London Inter-Bank Offered Rate (LIBOR) and other interbank offered rates to alternative reference rates that are yet to be determined or finalized.
+Reference Rate Reform - In March 2020, the Financial Accounting Standards Board (FASB) issued an accounting standards update which provides certain options to apply GAAP guidance on contract modifications and hedge accounting as companies transition from the London Inter-Bank Offered Rate (LIBOR) and other interbank offered rates to alternative reference rates.
 NEP's contracts that reference LIBOR or other interbank offered rates mainly relate to debt and derivative instruments.
 The standards update was effective upon issuance and can be applied prospectively through December 31, 2022.
-NEP is currently evaluating whether to apply the options provided by the standards update with regard to its contracts that reference LIBOR or other interbank offered rates as an interest rate benchmark.
+As agreements that reference LIBOR or other interbank offered rates as an interest rate benchmark are amended, NEP evaluates whether to apply the options provided by the standards update with regard to eligible contract modifications.